wp-plugins/gwolle-gb/readme.txt

 * isspam, bool if it is spam or not.
 * admin_reply, string with content of the admin reply message.
 * admin_reply_uid, id with the WordPress user ID of the author of the admin_reply.
+* book_id, int with the Book ID of that entry, default is 1.

 = Filter an entry on the frontend =